andriannus/tunaiku-sample-loan/README.md

 # Sample Loan

-This project is only for my personal test results from Tunaiku
+This project is only for my personal test from Tunaiku